City-Outdoors/City-Outdoors-iOS/README.md

 This project uses [Cocoapods](http://cocoapods.org) to keep track of 3rd party dependencies and [mogenerator](http://rentzsch.github.com/mogenerator) to generate the Core Data models.

-While installing cocoapods isn't required the project contains a build script that assumes that mogenerator is installed.
+While installing Cocoapods isn't required the project contains a build script that assumes that mogenerator is installed.

 To install mogenerator using [homebrew](http://mxcl.github.com/homebrew) :

 `brew install mogenerator`

+You will also have to make sure that you use `CityOutdoors.xcworkspace` and NOT `CityOutdoors.xcodeproj`.

 ## Credits